Single-pixel imaging of a translational object: Results and discussion

-Where $cov\left(x,y\right)$ is the covariance of $x$ and $y$, $\sigma_x$ is the standard deviation of $x$, and $\sigma_y$ is the standard deviation of $y$.
-The value range of CC is $[-1, 1]$.
-The larger the CC value, the higher correlation between the two images.
+where $\mu_x$ represents the mean of $x$, $\sigma_x$ represents the variance of $x$, $\sigma_{xy}$ represents the covariance of $x$ and $y$, $\mu_y$ represents the mean of $y$, $\sigma_y$ represents the variance of $y$, $C_1$ and $C_2$ are constants.
+The value range of SSIM is $[0, 1]$.
+The larger the SSIM value, the higher the structural similarity between the two images.